ianks/ianks.github.io/_posts/2015-01-29-introduction-to-nodejs-streams.md

 streams.
 I am going to go over a simple example of creating a stream which will allow us to pipe the output of a terminal (`STDOUT`) into the browser.
 What we need to create is a 'Writable' stream.
-The reason for this is that we are expecting to receive input from `STDIN`, meaning that we will be needing the input will need to be actually _written_ to our stream.
+The reason for this is that we are expecting to receive input from `STDIN`, meaning that we'll need the input to actually be _written_ to our stream.

 The way to do this is to create a `Writable()` object and implement the `_write()` function.
 In doing so, we gain all of the behavior of the built-in